 - Capture the power of partnerships

-The International Agri-Food Network brings together fourteen international organizations, which include thousands of international companies, and hundreds of national associations which represent tens of thousands of small and medium sized enterprises (SMEs), thousands of co-operatives, and millions of farmers.
+The International Agri-Food Network brings together fifteen international organizations, which include thousands of international companies, and hundreds of national associations which represent tens of thousands of small and medium sized enterprises (SMEs), thousands of co-operatives, and millions of farmers.
 The associations, which comprise the Network, have members in 135 of the 193 countries in the UN.
 Participation in IAFN is open to any business association representing a sector in the agri-food chain at the global level, as well as national farmer organizations.

 The current IAFN and PSM elected chair is Donald Moore, Executive Director of the Global Dairy Platform.